Navigate to main page content

 EU imposed International Sanctions (including implemented UN sanctions) apply within the territory of EU and to all EU persons inside or outside the territory of EU.
 Thus, both financial institutions and their customers are legally responsible for complying with the EU sanctions and have the obligation to inform the competent authorities on the cases they know or suspect transactions with sanctioned entities.

 Each Customer has to assess potential International Sanctions’ risks when involving themselves in business transactions.
-International Sanctions are generally widely publicised, and Customers, especially operating internationally, have to understand and take action regarding International Sanctions (not only Financial ones) that might be relevant for them.
-Therefore, customers have to consider business activities which could be exposed to Sanctions and take appropriate risk mitigation steps.
+International Sanctions are generally widely publicised, and Customers, especially operating internationally, have to understand and take action regarding International Sanctions (not only Financial Sanctions) that might be relevant for them.
+Therefore, customers have to consider business activities which could be exposed to International Sanctions and take appropriate risk mitigation steps.

 The information provided above is not all-embracing, and customers are advised to consult responsible authorities or should seek independent legal advice in case of any questions related to implementation of sanctions.